-- Manipulating genetic variation in Coronary Artery Disease (CAD).
-Several genetic variations (SNPs) have been recently associated with an increased risk of CAD.
-We are using CRISPR nucleases to engineer defined haplotypes into human induced pluripotent stem cells (hiPSC) in order to understand the functional role of these variants.
+Several genetic variations (SNPs) have been associated with an increased risk of common complex disorders, such as colorectal cancer.
+In collaboration with Luis Carvajal-Carmona, we are using targetable nucleases identify causative SNPs and determine their mechanism of function.
+Our most recent efforts focus on creating tools that can precisely alter a single base pair at specific loci.
 Our approach overcomes the historic barrier of trying to study the affects of specific human mutations in a background of millions of other genetic differences between two individuals.

 Johnson, L.M., Du, J., Hale, C.J., Bischof, S, Feng, S., Chodavarapu, R.K., Zhong, X., Marson, G., Pellegrini, M., Segal, D.J., Patel, D.J., Jacobsen, S.E.
 (2014) SRA/SET domain-containing proteins link RNA polymerase V occupancy to DNA methylation.
 Nature, 507:124-128.

 Owens, J.B., Mauro, D., Stoytchev, I., Bhakta, M.S., Kim, M.-S., Segal, D.J. and Moisyadi, S. (2013) Transcription activator like effector (TALE) directed piggyBac transposition in human cells.
 Nucleic Acids Res, 41:9197-9207.
 (PMID: 23921635)

 Mackay, J.P., Segal, D.J., and Crossley, M. (2013) Is there a telltale RH fingerprint in zinc fingers that recognize methylated CpG dinucleotides?
 Trends Biochem Sci, 38:423.